Seven Bends State Park: What to Know Before You Go

 Lupton Road Entrance

-I opted to first enter the park at Lupton Road.
-As you drive in, you’ll see a parking lot on the right and trailheads on either side.
+If you go to the Lupton Road entrance, you’ll see a parking lot on the right and trailheads on either side.

 The Eagles Edge Trail begins on the right, while the Gokotta Trail sets off on the left.
 There are also picnic tables adjacent to the parking lot.